 Nonprofits must direct adequate resources to core infrastructure and capacity building activities such as evaluation, staff development, planning, IT systems, and financial and human resources management to continue furthering their respective missions.
 However, this does not mean that funneling financial information to fit within the confines of a ratio suffices as a means of providing donors with information about the work of an organization.

-says “The question that is completely overlooked, of course, concerns the charity’s effectiveness in achieving its mission—in other words, how good is it at doing what it’s supposed to be good at?
+Dan Pallotta, author of Uncharitable: How Restraints on Nonprofits Undermine Their Potential, says “The question that is completely overlooked, of course, concerns the charity’s effectiveness in achieving its mission—in other words, how good is it at doing what it’s supposed to be good at?
 With the money it has for the needy, how well does it serve them?
 How effective is its approach?”
 For example, Pallotta points out that Soup Kitchen A could use 90% of a donation to directly support their cause, while Soup Kitchen B uses 60%.
 Soup Kitchen A would appear to be a more efficient organization on paper, but Pallotta says this measurement ignores whether or not each organization is providing nutritional soup in a clean environment.
 Soup Kitchen B provides superior services, however, is at risk of being sidelined because too many people rely solely on the ratio concept.

 It is up to nonprofits to encourage donors to look beyond this measurement to see the true impact of an organization.

 Here are four ways nonprofits can talk about their impact, beyond “the overhead ratio”: